-Jesus claims to forgave sin against God
+Jesus forgave sin against God

 Some argue that only God can forgive sin.
 Jesus however, did forgive sin.
 Therefore, some argue this proof that Jesus must be God.